cosmicBboy/ml-research/deep_cash/README.md

 [`Pipeline`][sklearn-pipeline] and can be fitted on a training set and evaluated on a validation set of a particular dataset `D`.

-Following the Neural Architecture scheme, DeepCASH uses the REINFORCE algorithm to compute the policy gradient used to update the Controller in order to learn a policy for proposing good `frameworks` that are able to achieve high validation set performance.
+Following the Neural Architecture scheme, META Learn uses the REINFORCE algorithm to compute the policy gradient used to update the Controller in order to learn a policy for proposing good `frameworks` that are able to achieve high validation set performance.